-Note: I don’t recommend living off of $30-$50 worth of food every month per person but it can be done.
-Like most things in life your beliefs are systems that limit your views which makes it much harder to change in the future.
-Sometimes you’ve got to shake things up and test those limits.
+Note: I don’t recommend living off of $30 to $50 worth of food every month per person but it can be done.
+Like most things in life, your beliefs are systems that limit your views.
+They make it much harder to change in the future.
+Sometimes, you’ve got to shake things up and test those limits.

-You must be frothing at the mouth in anticipation to hear how I manage this sooo…
+You must be frothing at the mouth in anticipation.
+Let’s start discussing these affordable ways to eat healthy.

-I eat chicken breast, pork chops, minced pork and fish when I am able.
+I eat chicken breast, pork chops, minced pork, and fish whenever I can.
 My wife and son are deathly allergic to fish which completely cuts off one of the sources of protein that I like the most.

-If you don’t find yourself in the same situation, I would highly recommend developing a taste for fish because next to chicken, it is one of the most efficient fuel source for protein.
+If you don’t find yourself in the same situation, I would highly recommend developing a taste for fish.
+Next to chicken, it is one of the most efficient fuel source for protein.
 My favorite type of fish, Basa, packs a tremendously efficient 22 g of protein per serving.

 Traditionally the higher amount of protein, the more full and satisfied you’re going to feel at the end of a meal.
-Just make sure that you’re not overdoing your protein intake and suffering from side effects such as bloatedness or noxious gas as both of these are signs that you cannot assimilate enough of the protein.
+Just make sure that you’re not overdoing your protein intake and suffering from side effects such as bloating or noxious gas.
+These are signs that you cannot assimilate enough of the protein.